Moundridge High School

 Moundridge High School is a public high school in Moundridge, Kansas, United States, and operated by Unified School District 423.
 Hilarie Hecox is the school's principal and Vance Unrau its athletic director.
+The mascot is a Wildcat.

 Sports

 The basketball team's mascot is the wildcat, and the team's colors are black and red.

 Alumnus Caleb Hartman established the McPherson Pipeliners baseball team in McPherson County, Kansas.
 He played well at Moundridge and at McPherson College before becoming a coach.